MicrosoftDocs/azure-dev-docs/articles/go/azure-sdk-authentication-managed-identity.md

 # Authentication with the Azure SDK for Go using a managed identity

-In this tutorial, you'll use a managed identity to authenticate to Azure and create a secret in Azure key vault using Go.
+In this tutorial. you'll configure an Azure virtual machine with a managed identity to authenticate to Azure using the Azure SDK for Go.

 Managed identities eliminate the need for you to manage credentials by providing an identity directly to an Azure resource.
-Permissions to other Azure resource can then be assigned to the resource's identity instead of to a user account.
-Authentication is then handled verifying the permissions of an identity rather than a set of credentials loaded into an application.
+Permissions assigned to the identity grant the resource access to other Azure resources that support managed identities.
+Removing the need for you to pass credentials to your application.

-Follow this tutorial to learn how to assign a managed identity to a virtual machine and authenticate to Azure using a managed identity with the Azure Identity module for Go.
+Follow this tutorial to assign a managed identity to a virtual machine and authenticate to Azure using a managed identity.

 ## Prerequisites